johanWallgren/iMessage/README.md

 D.

-Run plotMessageStats.R to generate plots of stats on messages.
+Run plotMessageStats.R to generate pictures of stats on messages.
 Messages per day, year, person, hour.
 Pictures are saved to your work directory.

 /Johan Wållgren April 2018